roadsidemultimedia/Docs/getting-started/upgrading.md

 # Upgrading & Migration #

-In this tutorial, we will show you the process of migrating from Platform Pro and the PageLines Framework.
-We will also cover upgrading from the Open Source edition of DMS to one of the Premium DMS subscriptions.
+In this tutorial, we will show you the process of migrating from Platform Pro (and other legacy themes) and the PageLines Framework.
+Additionally, we will discuss upgrading from the Open Source edition of DMS to one of the Premium DMS subscriptions.

-## Migrating from Platform Pro ##
+## Migrating from Legacy Products ##

-Unfortunately, there is no automatic upgrade path for users of Platform or Platform Pro, instead you will need to migrate to PageLines DMS.
-This means that you will need to recreate your sites design again using the available tools and features within PageLines DMS.
+Unfortunately, there is no automatic upgrade path for users of Platform or Platform Pro (or legacy themes), instead you will need to migrate to PageLines DMS.
+This means that you will need to recreate your site's design again using the available tools and features within PageLines DMS.

-The average site transition time ranges from five minutes to a few hours depending on the level of customization that you had previously applied to your website.
-However, there are still a few things you should be aware of when upgrading to make your transition as easy as possible.
+The average site transition takes from five minutes to a few hours, depending on the volume of customization that you applied to your website.
+There are, however, a few things you should be aware of when upgrading to make your transition as easy as possible.

 ### Database Untouched ###